MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/currencies.md

 9. Select **Save**.
 10. Refresh the page.

 Your new virtual currency is now added.
-The greyed-out **Currency Code** means your new currency has been saved.
+The grayed-out **Currency Code** means your new currency has been saved.

 Don't be confused by the persistent **SAVE** button.
 It is necessary for subsequent operations on your currency, such as deleting or renaming.